ParaState/SafeStakeOperator/docs/safestake-running-an-operator-node-on-going.md

 * OperatorNode Service

-> Geth service and Lighthouse service can run on other hosts.
+> Geth/Nethermind/Besu/Erigon service and Lighthouse service can run on other hosts.
 Users should configure the `beacon node endpoint` (discussed later) in order to connect to Lighthouse's beacon node instance.
 The purpose of this is to make the architecture clearer and easier to scale operator nodes.
 And the cost efficiency ratio of infrastructure will be higher.

 ### Preparation: Get your Infura WS\_URL